rahul2983/tab-ai-assistant/tab-ai-assistant/README.md

 - **AI-Powered Answers**: Get AI-generated answers about the content of your tabs
 - **Keyword Highlighting**: Highlight search terms directly in web pages
 - **Tab Management**: View all indexed tabs and their content
+- **Tab Dashboard**: Comprehensive view of all indexed tabs with filtering and sorting options

 ## Installation